Home :: Health Information for Travel :: Birth Control Travel Tips :: (Updated 31 July 2015)

 If you're already on the pill, you might choose to stay on it.
 But keep the following in mind:

 - One of the biggest hassles on the road is getting your period.
 Newly-licenced pills exist that eliminate periods altogether so you might consider these if you're traveling for any length of time.
+Otherwise check out the menstrual cup - depending on where you're going it might be a lot easier than carrying a trunk full of tampons.

 - These are easy to wear and can be placed on any part of the body, so they're discreet.